 Tobacco 21 is the brainchild of an Ohio State University medical professor and tobacco control activist, and it has been a ringing success.
-So far, 12 states (and D.C.) and more than 450 cities and counties have adopted 21 as the legal age to buy cigarettes (and usually vaping products too).
+So far, about a third of the states (and D.C.), and more than 470 cities and counties, have adopted 21 as the legal age to buy cigarettes (and usually vaping products too).
 Every tobacco control and special interest health group supports the Tobacco 21 movement.
 So do the major tobacco companies and JUUL Labs.

 The Tobacco 21 parent organization, the Preventing Tobacco Addiction Foundation, not only opposes smoking, but also maintains a zero-tolerance policy toward low-risk nicotine products.
 In fact, Tobacco 21 founder Rob Crane actually opposes laws that would increase the legal age to buy cigarettes if they exempt vaping products.